golemfactory/golem-docs/src/markdoc/partials/quickstarts/python-quickstart.md

 {% alert level="info" %}
 This example has been designed to work with the following environments:

-- OS X 10.14+, Ubuntu 20.04 or Windows
+- OS X, Ubuntu or Windows
-- Python >= 3.7 or above with `venv` module installed
+- Python >= 3.8 or above with `venv` module installed
 - `git` installed

 {% /alert %}